 Just like in the gym, it will take a few repetitions of conducting the OSA via a video chat app to become more proficient at it.
 If possible, ask a longtime client or friend to let you practice a few first before starting with new clients.
 One thing about COVID-19 is we are developing a stronger sense of community.

 We all realize that we have to work together to get through this with our health intact, so clients should have a little patience as you learn how to perform your job in a different format.
 Think of it this way.
 Once you do learn the skill of delivering personal training sessions via video chat, it will be another tool in your trainer toolbox and one that you can continue using even after life returns to its normal pace.

-If you are looking to learn how to virtually train your clients, NASM has a great mini course you can try out for free.
+If you are looking to learn how to virtually train your clients, NASM has a great online personal training course you can try.